AdGreen Carbon Calculator Methodology

 AdGreen has partnered with Climatiq for the majority of its carbon factors.
 Climatiq’s database of factors is made up of thousands of up-to-date and scientifically vetted emission factors, covering carbon dioxide and all constituent gases.

 Climatiq’s factors are sourced from reputable government agencies and institutions, such as BEIS in the UK, the EPA in the US, and the International Energy Agency (IEA).
-Details on which data sources have been used can be found in the appendix.

 For each item in an activity area, the tool calculates emissions data using one of three methods: